-Companies wishing to become an operator for exploration activities on the UK Continental Shelf require approval from the OGA.
+Companies wishing to become an operator for exploration activities under a production licence on the UK Continental Shelf require approval from the OGA.

-In most cases, companies seeking to become an exploration operator should apply for approval through the UK Energy Portal (PEARS) process.
+In most cases, companies seeking to become an Exploration Operator should apply for approval through the UK Energy Portal (PEARS) process.

-Requirements for exploration operators
+Requirements for Exploration Operators